Chaplain Charles “Chan” Shaver has a heart for palliative patient care.

 Amy Maher has found passion in the potential to help more donors make an impact in her new role.

-Sharon Harrington discusses the profound impact of planned giving
+Sharon Harrington discusses her role at Novant Health Foundation and the profound impact of planned giving.

 Aaron Condon: Why men’s health matters as a father